-Third Person Viewpoint A Comprehensive Overview For Writers [Including Examples]
+Third Person Point Of View: A Comprehensive Overview For Writers [Including Examples]

-To fully understand third-person narrative viewpoint, we must first look at narrative viewpoint in general.
+To fully understand third person point of view, we must first look at narrative viewpoint in general.

 In fact, we must take one step further back and consider narration as a whole.

 Wikipedia describes narration as 'the use of a written or spoken commentary to convey a story to an audience'. [source]